KaiAnalytics/qualtrics_mailer/README.md

 ### Prerequisites

+This package requires Python 3.6 or greater, along with the modules specified in [requirements.txt](requirements.txt)

 ## Running the tests

 To use the provided functional and unit tests, follow the instructions in [tests/example_test_config.py](tests/example_test_config.py), and then run the tests as follows: